COVID-19 protests in Australia: 2021

-On 27 September 2021 an estimated 50 frontline health care workers rallied in Melbourne Park to protest against state premier Daniel Andrews' decision to make vaccination mandatory within the health care sector.
+On 27 September 2021, an estimated 50 frontline health care workers rallied in Melbourne Park to protest against state premier Daniel Andrews' decision to make vaccination mandatory within the health care sector.
 The protesters were seen taking precautions to keep the possible spread of COVID-19 to a minimum, such as social distancing and wearing face shields or face masks.
 One or more were seen with an "X" marked with duct tape over their masks, to symbolise that they were being silenced.
 One of the nurses stated that they were not "anti-vax" but "pro-choice" and that they did not believe that mandatory vaccination was a morally correct way to boost vaccination numbers.
 Many nurses were seen with picket signs, usually with a message in relation to mandatory vaccination, such as: "No jab – No job?", "My body – My choice" and "coercion is not consent".
 Approximately 30 minutes after the protesters arrived, 200 Victoria Police officers arrived and instructed the workers to "move on" or they may have faced fines or been arrested for breaching public health orders.
-Many criticized the decision made by Victoria Police, one man who was at the park with his children stated; "It is a bit nerve-wracking being in the playground with your kids and seeing 200 cops".
+Many criticised the decision made by Victoria Police, one man who was at the park with his children stated; "It is a bit nerve-wracking being in the playground with your kids and seeing 200 cops".
 The group of protesters dispersed peacefully after being instructed by police to do so.

 Protests resumed on 2 October, with mandatory vaccinations for authorised workers added to the list of grievances.

-On 16 October anti-lockdown and anti-vaccination protests occurred across Melbourne, but were broadly unsuccessful due to the efforts of Victorian Police in intercepting protester communications and stopping protests before they could gain momentum.
+On 16 October, anti-lockdown and anti-vaccination protests occurred across Melbourne, but were broadly unsuccessful due to the efforts of Victorian Police in intercepting protester communications and stopping protests before they could gain momentum.

 Various protests against Daniel Andrews' proposed COVID-19 pandemic legislation continued outside Parliament House and around Melbourne's CBD throughout November, with attendance on 20 November estimated to have ranged from tens of thousands to 100,000.

+On 16 November, anti-lockdown and anti-vaccination protests occurred outside of the Victorian parliament, They had a makeshift Gallows of an effigy of Dan Andrews.
+This was condemned by many political leaders.

 In 2023, Victoria Police ended their internal investigations into the actions of police against protesters, including the use of pepper spray and conducting illicit arrests.
 According to the Police, no disciplinary action will be taken against officers as the organization claimed that the officer was cleared of misconduct.